Table of Contents

-Although no one will deny it was murder and unacceptable, so far zero evidence has EVER been produced by anyone that racism had ANY role in the Floyd killing.
+Although no one will deny it was murder and unacceptable, so far, zero evidence has EVER been produced that racism had ANY role in the Floyd killing.

 Now it turns out that prosecutor and democrat activist Kim Foxx acted in a conspiracy with Smollett, his sister, and others to promulgate a fake hate crime when Foxx knew he was guilty and helped get criminal charges against him dismissed!

-The Democratic State’s Attorney for Cook County, Illinois, Kim Foxx, informed the public she had terminated contact with Jussie Smollett’s sister when she was told that Smollett had been identified as a suspect.
+The Democratic State’s Attorney for Cook County, Illinois, Kim Foxx, informed the public that she had terminated contact with Jussie Smollett’s sister when she was told that she had been identified as a suspect.
 THAT WAS A LIE.

-According to the special prosecutor’s report, Foxx maintained communication with her for several days.
+According to the special prosecutor’s report, Foxx communicated with her for several days.

-According to the Webb report, which was published Monday, Foxx repeatedly made false statements to the press in late March and early May 2019 regarding her contact with Smollett’s sister.
+According to the Webb report, published Monday, Foxx repeatedly made false statements to the press in late March and early May 2019 regarding her contact with Smollett’s sister.

 However, she sent five text messages to her and spoke with her three times by phone throughout February 132019, five days after claiming she had ended contact.

 These are the underpinnings leading to now-convicted liar Smollet’s case.
-Here are the answers to your most pressing questions about the case, Smollett’s February 2020 indictment and 2021 conviction.
+Here are the answers to your most pressing questions about the issue, Smollett’s February 2020 indictment and 2021 conviction.

 Police unions and conservative Republicans were outraged.
 Liberals buried the story and would not speak of the six counts of disorderly conduct of politically connected crime charge dismissals.